Own-Data-Privateer/hoardy-web/README.md

 **Technically speaking**, if you just want to collect everything and don't have time to figure out how to use the rest of this suite of tools right this moment, **you can stop here** and figure out how to use the rest of this suite later.

-**Except, be sure to see ["Setup recommendations"](#setup) below, since installing `Hoardy-Web` into a browser where you login into things, and then not configuring it properly, can make you more vulnerable.**
+**Except, if you use your browser to login into things, be sure to see ["Setup recommendations"](#setup) below.
+If you let it, `Hoardy-Web` will happily capture and archive all your login credentials, in plain text.
+So, in this case you should learn to use it properly as soon as possible.**

 It took me about 6 months before I had to refer back to previously archived data for the first time when I started using [mitmproxy](https://github.com/mitmproxy/mitmproxy) to sporadically collect my `HTTP` traffic in 2017.
 So, I recommend you start collecting immediately and be lazy about the rest.